GFleishman/ClusterWrap/README.md

 By default for the Janelia cluster, each worker has 1 core (and 15GB of RAM).
 You can change this when you create the cluster with `janelia_lsf_cluster(cores=n)`; in which case each worker will have n cores (and n\*15GB RAM).

 For the Janelia cluster, by default workers could be put on either cloud or local nodes (whichever is more available according to LSF) and each worker will run for a maximum of 3 hours and 59 minutes.
-If you want to force a specific queue you can use the 'queue` keyword.
+If you want to force a specific queue you can use the `queue` keyword.
 For example, if you want to run workers on the short queue (for fast distributed jobs) then you will need: `janelia_lsf_cluster(walltime="1:00", queue="short")`.

 If you need your workers to persist for more than 3 hours and 59 minutes, then you will need to put them in the local queue: `janelia_lsf_cluster(walltime="12:00", queue="local")`.
 Workers in this example will persist for a maximum of 12 hours.